adri326/5dchess-notation/README.md

 In some cases, moving a piece to an otherwise valid square is illegal because it would put the king in check.
 In those cases, this piece can be considered pinned and may be left out of the equation when looking for omission.

-Because checks in 5D chess aren't as trivial as in traditional chess (sometimes requiring a specific move order between boards), the source square's coordinates should still be specified.
+However, because checks in 5D chess aren't as trivial as in traditional chess (sometimes requiring a specific move order between boards), the source square's coordinates should still be specified.

 The super-physical coordinates may now be omitted in one-timeline scenarios.
 No omissions beyond that are currently considered, but suggestions are always welcome!